 Knitting patterns, booklets and magazines are best donated to a thrift store.
 Knitting books may be useful for the Guild library.
 Contact us to find out how to make a book donation.

-Below is an alphabetical listing of groups accepting yarn and other donations.
+Below is an alphabetical listing of groups who need yarn for charity knitting.
 Note that most groups will make arrangements for pickup or drop-off of yarn donations.